Financial Literacy for Black and African American Students

 African Americans answered 38% of questions on a financial literacy test correctly, compared to 55% for white examinees: African Americans are not getting the access they need to a financial literacy education and resources.
 These tools can help individuals understand the principles behind earning, saving, budgeting, and investing.

-More than 50% of Black students who took out a loan to attend college state that their debt is higher than their net worth: Because Black students commonly take out higher amounts of money in student loans, they are under much more financial pressure.
+Black borrowers have the highest average federal student loan monthly payment at more than $336: Because Black students commonly take out higher amounts of money in student loans, they are under much more financial pressure.
 They often have higher monthly payments that make it difficult — if not impossible — to build personal wealth.

-Many Black students owe an average of 12.5% more than they borrowed four years after they graduate: Because student loan servicers charge such high interest rates, the principal amount owed on the loans continues to grow after graduation, despite keeping on track with monthly payments.
+Just 11% of Black student loan borrowers paid off their debt before turning 40: Compare that to 32% of white borrowers.
+Because student loan servicers charge such high interest rates, the principal amount owed on the loans continues to grow after graduation, despite keeping on track with monthly payments.

 Why is financial literacy important for Black students to understand?